 Unfortunately, when I first started taping bands, it happened too many times that I just handed the original tapes to some of those bands, and never saw or heard from them again, so a few possible gems have been lost forever, it seems.
 Eventually I solved that problem by running multiple decks at a show, so I could hand a master tape to someone in the band right after their set, and still have a master tape for my archives.

 In recent years, I’ve heard from a handful of folks that they weren’t even aware of any recordings, etc, but in most cases I just talked to the person I knew in each band, and I’ve come to realize that sometimes there may not have been enough communication all around.
+It happens.
 Once in a blue moon I might have failed to give a tape to a band, but that would be the rare exception, rather than the rule.
-The bigger issue seems be after all these years, that out of any three, four, five people in a given band, maybe only one of those people ever actually heard the tape(s) I gave them, and none of the other members ever heard them at all.
+The bigger issue seems to be after all these years, that out of any three, four, five people in any given band, maybe only one of those people ever actually heard the tape(s) I gave them, and none of the other members ever heard them at all.

 For anyone who is curious about what I’m up to with all these archival recordings, feel free to check out these blog posts: